Download This Sample

 - The body of an octopus looks like a bag.
 It also has a bulbous head, large eyes, and eight arms.
 The arms of the octopus have suckers.
 The arms also have many nerves which allow the octopus to grab and taste things.

-- The octopus has excellent eyesight, but they are deaf.
+- The octopus has excellent eyesight but poor hearing (between 400Hz and 1000Hz).
 The octopus has three hearts.
 The blood of an octopus is light blue.

 - The octopus is considered the most intelligent of all the invertebrates.
 The octopus has a beak around the mouth.